albert118/smart-app-banner/plugins/vue-plugin/README.md

 3. execute `npm run build`
 4. Update any docs as needed
 5. Create the new version using `npm version major|minor|patch`
-6. Publish the branch
+6. Publish, review, and merge the branch

-Having merged the PR for that branch...
-Publish the latest plugin to npm using `npm publish --access public`.
+7. Publish the latest plugin package to NPM using `npm publish --access public`
+8. Validate the install and version by bumping the [vue-demo](../../demo/vue/README.md) project

+Done! 🎈

 ## Licence